eCard delivery in progress. Please do not leave or refresh the page

 MSF has since been working in Yau Tsim Mong and Sham Shui Po districts, providing the homeless population — the majority of whom aged 50 or above — free medical care such as measuring blood pressure, blood sugar and weight and testing for hepatitis.
 This enables early prevention and diagnosis of non-communicable diseases (NCDs), especially of the Three Highs (high blood pressure, high cholesterol and high blood sugar) which could be contributing factors for other NCDs.
 The MSF team provides follow-up care to homeless individuals, including routine check-ups and health promotion sessions on pertinent health issues.
 When necessary, a referral to the public healthcare system is made.

-On the other hand, each of their lived experiences prior to and during homelessness may leave different impacts to their mental wellbeing.
+On the other hand, each of their lived experiences prior to and during homelessness may cause various impacts on their mental wellbeing.
 The MSF team provides individual counselling and organises support groups for homeless people in an effort to create a safe environment where they are encouraged to share their experiences and receive support.
 The team also conducts psychoeducation sessions, where they disseminate information on prevalent mental health issues and provide tips to help them handle their struggles.
 To extend the reach of these activities, the team conducts regular outreach at various homeless hotspots in the districts, and has partnered with local non-governmental organisation “ImpactHK” to offer their homeless service users these healthcare activities, jointly following up on cases.

 During a health promotion session, MSF team leads homeless participants in simple hand and finger coordination exercises that help maintain cognitive functions. © MSFDuring a health promotion session, MSF team leads homeless participants in simple hand and finger coordination exercises that help maintain cognitive functions. © MSF